Pain Reprocessing Therapy in Hamilton, Ontario

 Do any of these sound familiar?

-• Pain that persists despite normal scans or treatment
+• Pain that persists despite normal scans or medical treatment

 • Pain that comes and goes unpredictably